MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-faq.md

 ### Will other report-specific features in Power BI, like pinning to report tiles to dashboards, work with paginated reports?

 We plan to have the reports support the same major scenarios in the service as much as possible.
-Ideally, though the tool to author them is different, from an consumer perspective it’s just another report in their list in the portal.
+Ideally, though the tool to author them is different, from a consumer perspective it’s just another report in their list in the portal.
 They don’t care how it was created, they can accomplish what they need to.
-A good example of this is the planned comment support.
+A good example of this feature parity is the planned comment support.
 Though the feature itself may work slightly differently for each report type, you’ll be able to use comments for both.

 ### Are you planning to create a new authoring tool for paginated reports in the Power BI service?
 We can’t do everything we need to with Report Builder today.